I Want to Grow.

 I have not taken the most direct career path to get me where I am today.
 Both in education and experience, I have moved in and out of the ministry and business worlds.
 I don’t believe this has been by mistake.
 God has clearly meshed these two career paths to provide me with some valuable insight into reaching and teaching others.

-Over the past fifteen years, I have served in a variety of ministries; youth, college, men’s, small groups, outreach, missions, wilderness, camp and even preaching when the opportunity presents itself.
+Over the past fifteen years, I have served in a variety of ministries; youth, college, men’s, small groups, outreach, missions, wilderness, camp, preaching and teaching.
 In contrast, I have also held roles in the marketplace, specifically selling and coordinating guest experiences within the Hospitality and Tourism Industry.
 These positions have particularly impacted my view on outreach and evangelism.
 I often find myself wondering how a guest would experience a certain church or ministry.

-When the tech side of my brain needs a break, I enjoy riding my motorcycle.
-Cruising down a country road on my ’79 Harley-Davidson Shovelhead is pure bliss.
+When the tech side of my brain needs a break, I enjoy fishing, hunting or riding my motorcycle.
+Cruising down a country road on my ’79 Shovelhead is pure bliss.
 In 2013, I decided to match my love for motorcycles with my desire to share the Gospel, by joining the Holy Ghost Riders Motorcycle Ministry.

-I’m an average guitar player and have always been involved in music and church worship teams.
-Though, my iTunes playlists carry a wide variety of genres.
+I’m an average guitar player and percussionist.
+I’ve always been involved in music and church worship teams.
+My iTunes playlists carry a wide variety of genres, all depending on my mood or what I’m doing at the time.
 Spending time in God’s creation also refreshes me, so I try to engage in a wide variety of outdoor pursuits, depending on the season.
 And no matter what I’m doing, coffee is a staple.
 From high-priced espresso to gas-station joe; I’ve tried it all and I’m just happy to get a cup.

 Lastly and most importantly, I cherish my time with my wife (Nicole) and our two boys (Jude and Luke).
 Outdoor activity with them is often the most memorable.
 However, some days, nothing’s better than a family movie night, with all four of us snuggled on the couch with a big bowl of popcorn.